-The California Prison Industry (CALPIA) is a self-supporting, customer-focused business that provides productive work assignments for approximately 7,000 offenders within the California Department of Corrections and Rehabilitation (CDCR) institutions.
+The California Prison Industry (CALPIA) is a self-supporting, customer-focused business that provides productive work assignments for more than 8,000 offenders within the California Department of Corrections and Rehabilitation (CDCR) institutions.
 CALPIA manages over 100 manufacturing, service, and consumable operations in all 34 CDCR institutions throughout California.
 The goods and services produced by CALPIA are sold predominately to departments of the State of California, as well as other government entities.
 CALPIA’s goal is to train offenders with job skills, good work habits, and basic education and job support in the community, so when they parole they never return to prison.

 CALPIA’s Authorizing Statute

 CALPIA Reduces Recidivism and Increases Public Safety.CALPIA prepares offenders for productive lives and reduces incarceration costs.
 Paroled offenders who participated in CALPIA programs are less likely to return to prison than general population offenders.
 Although other relevant factors may contribute to lowering recidivism, over a three-year period, beginning in FY 2007-08, CALPIA participants returned to prison, on average, 26 to 38 percent less often than offenders released from the CDCR general population, saving the General Fund millions in incarceration cost avoidance.
 CALPIA provides CDCR with offender programming positions, thereby saving CDCR in General Fund costs for rehabilitation positions that CDCR does not have to fund.